padrinobook/padrinobook/02-04-user-profile.md

 Padrino isn't requiring helper to be tested automatically.
-Since we are planing to be consistence with the folder structure of our app within the tests folder, we need to add all helpers files in `app/helpers/*.rb` in our our `spec_helper.rb`:
+Since we are planing to be consistence with the folder structure of our app within the tests folder, we need to add all helpers files in `app/helpers/*.rb` in our `spec_helper.rb`: